openaps/docs/docs/docs/Resources/Deprecated-Pi/Pi-setup.md

-# Older instructions for original setups
+# Older instructions for original Pi-based setups

 **Note 1:** This page talks about setting up the Raspberry Pi with a Carelink USB stick.
 If you chose the TI stick for your first setup, you'll need to utilize directions in the [mmeowlink wiki](https://github.com/oskarpearson/mmeowlink/wiki) for flashing your TI stick, then return here to continue on with the OpenAPS setup process.